Find out about wealth management services and how to make sure you get the service you expect.

 Understand the risks of investing

-You should also let your wealth manager know if and when you may want to access part or all of your money.
-As some investments may take longer to be cashed in, this will be an important factor when building your investment portfolio.
+You should also let your wealth manager know if you think you may want to access part or all of your money at some point.
+Some investments may take longer to be cashed in, so this will be an important factor when building your investment portfolio.

 Know what you are being charged

-Make sure that you know how your wealth manager is charging for the service that is being provided.
-Ensure you also know how important information about your portfolio, such as details of your holdings and their performance, will be reported to you and when.
+Make sure you know how your wealth manager is charging you for the service that is being provided.
+Make sure you also know how important information about your portfolio, such as details of your holdings and their performance, will be reported to you and when.